KrishnaV08/Just-Task-It-Ailoitte-/README.md

 ### Prompt 4
 Prompt:
-Write ConnectivityService to check connectivity on app start, process leftover queue on startup if online, and trigger processQueue whenever device comes back online.
+Write the ConnectivityService — check on startup, process leftover queue if online, and auto-trigger sync when device comes back online.

 Key response summary:
 Used connectivity_plus stream listener, checked initial state on init, called